The Science Behind Emotional Hijacking and How to Manage It

 The amygdala regulates the flight or fight response.
 When we sense imminent danger, drawing from surrounding circumstances, our system releases adrenaline into our bodies to prepare for battle with the perceived danger.

 During emotional hijacking, the hormonal changes flowing through our blood disable the higher cortex of the brain, preventing rational decisions while hastening our ability to respond quickly.
-Daniel Goleman explains it this way, “a center in the limbic brain proclaims an emergency, recruiting the rest of the brain to its urgent agenda” (2012, Kindle Location 536).
+Daniel Goleman explains it this way:

-Goleman explains that a threat or “endangerment can be signaled not just by an outright physical threat but also, as is more often the case, by a symbolic threat to self-esteem or dignity: being treated unjustly or rudely, being insulted or demeaned, being frustrated in pursuing an important goal.
+“A threat or endangerment can be signaled not just by an outright physical threat but also, as is more often the case, by a symbolic threat to self-esteem or dignity: being treated unjustly or rudely, being insulted or demeaned, being frustrated in pursuing an important goal.
 These perceptions act as the instigating trigger for a limbic surge that has a dual effect on the brain.
-One part of that surge is a release of catecholamines, which generate a quick, episodic rush of energy, enough for “one course of vigorous action…” (2012, Kindle location 1,351).
+One part of that surge is a release of catecholamines, which generate a quick, episodic rush of energy, enough for “one course of vigorous action” (Goleman, 2005).

 Hijacking a Necessary Survival Mechanism